-Brian Van Bower, owner of Aquatic Consultants, Miami, FL., recently designed a pool for one high-profile client in Pennsylvania who requested a pool situated on the side of his yard where his kids could play.
+Brian Van Bower, owner of Aquatic Consultants, Miami, FL., recently designed a pool for one high-profile client in Pennsylvania.
+His clients requested a pool situated on the side of his yard where his kids could play.
 After visiting the client’s estate, Van Bower was able to show the homeowner that what he really wanted was a centrally-located, three-sided vanishing-edge pool to accentuate the spectacular hillside view.
 “Sometimes, people don’t know what they want until they see it,” Van Bower says.

 2. Who will use the pool?

 Keep in mind that a pool designed for child’s play may look quite different from one designed for romantic interludes.
-To accommodate swimmers of all ages and allow for multiple activities, you might want to include shallow areas for toddlers, extra grab rails for the elderly, tanning ledges for sun worshippers or even underwater speakers for music aficionados.
+Plan to accommodate swimmers of all ages and to allow for multiple activities.
+You might want to include shallow areas for toddlers, extra grab rails for the elderly, tanning ledges for sun worshippers.
+You can even install underwater speakers for music aficionados.